luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

+#to-answer-later
-> If a key is removed (there is a delete tombstone), do you need to return it to the user?
+Q: If a key is removed (there is a delete tombstone), do you need to return it to the user?
 Where did you handle this logic?

-- If a key has multiple versions, will the user see all of them?
+Q: If a key has multiple versions, will the user see all of them?
 Where did you handle this logic?

-- If we want to get rid of self-referential structure and have a lifetime on the memtable iterator (i.e., `MemtableIterator<'a>`, where `'a` = memtable or `LsmStorageInner` lifetime), is it still possible to implement the `scan` functionality?
+Q: If we want to get rid of self-referential structure and have a lifetime on the memtable iterator (i.e., `MemtableIterator<'a>`, where `'a` = memtable or `LsmStorageInner` lifetime), is it still possible to implement the `scan` functionality?

-- What happens if (1) we create an iterator on the skiplist memtable (2) someone inserts new keys into the memtable (3) will the iterator see the new key?
+Q: What happens if (1) we create an iterator on the skiplist memtable (2) someone inserts new keys into the memtable (3) will the iterator see the new key?

-- What happens if your key comparator cannot give the binary heap implementation a stable order?
+Q: What happens if your key comparator cannot give the binary heap implementation a stable order?
 - Why do we need to ensure the merge iterator returns data in the iterator construction order?
 - Is it possible to implement a Rust-style iterator (i.e., `next(&self) -> (Key, Value)`) for LSM iterators?
 What are the pros/cons?
 - The scan interface is like `fn scan(&self, lower: Bound<&[u8]>, upper: Bound<&[u8]>)`.
 How to make this API compatible with Rust-style range (i.e., `key_a..key_b`)?
 If you implement this, try to pass a full range `..` to the interface and see what will happen.